DarthFeder/DiscoveryCraft/README.md

 - A lightning atraction rod.
 Put it on top of your castle, and watch as a small lightning vortex hovers over it!
 Will look awesome for all your evil needs.
 Probably will require some sort of fuel, though.

+- Different kinds of lasers!
+Mining lasers, defense laser, laser fenses, etc.

+- Explosives (enough said)

+- Time travel!
+Some really complicated stuff involved.
+You can travel to the past, where theres lot of magic and not very much technology.
+In the future, theres lots of tech, but they shun magic.
+Don't try to mess with their time paths, or else the big blob of timey wimey will come crashing down in a paradox!

 These are just a few of the things to come in this mod!
 Will hopefully be able to work on it and add all these things soon!